WCRP-CMIP/CMIP6_CVs/README.md

 Registering Institutions, Models, or requesting changes to CVs:
 ----------------

-To register your institution or model or to request changes to a CV, please submit an issue/ticket following the instructions on the [CMIP6_CVs issue page](https://github.com/WCRP-CMIP/CMIP6_CVs/issues/new).
+To register your institution or model or to register a new experiment, please submit an issue/ticket following the instructions on the [CMIP6_CVs issue page](https://github.com/WCRP-CMIP/CMIP6_CVs/issues/new).
+Follow the same procedure to request a change in any other CV.

 Some support for CMIP participating modeling groups is available: pcmdi-cmip@llnl.gov